-In Tagalog, the official language of the Philippines, Tao means “human” – it’s pronounced as “ta-o” – two syllables not one.
+In Tagalog, the official language of the Philippines, Tao means “human”.
+It’s pronounced as “ta-o” – two syllables not one.
 As someone who grew up in the Philippines and who has travelled to many parts of the country, I consider their expeditions, while not for the faint of heart, among the most authentic things you could ever experience in these parts.

 The highlight of our trip was discovering Tao’s Kalahi Foundation & Farm, whose projects focus on the advancement of women, children’s education, organic farming and local traditional crafts in this precious region.

 Founded in 2008, the Foundation works like an extended family in a sustainable micro-economy across a 200km stretch of islands.
 It helps create jobs and provide opportunities for women’s groups through food production, water security, schools and scholarships, offering alternative means of livelihood and access to education among families challenged by isolation and the collapse of the fishing industry.
-The foundation works with what is already available in the islands, utilising abundant resources and harnessing existing skills to come up with sustainable solutions.
+The foundation works with what’s already available in the islands, utilising resources and harnessing existing skills to come up with sustainable solutions.

 Tao’s main base camp is on Culion Island, where we stayed for one night.
-From there, they run a children’s school, and a women’s association that focuses on teaching locals how to give massages, weave and make organics soaps and shampoos.
+From there, they run a children’s school, and also a women’s association that focuses on teaching locals how to give massages, weave and make organics soaps and shampoos.
 The foundation also educates the islanders on responsible and sustainable farming, from maintaining an organic farm to domesticating animals and producing their own vinegar, one of the main ingredients in Filipino cuisine.